zerasul/mdbook_en/11colors/colors.md

 We can't talk about the Sega Mega Drive's Development, if we don't talk about colors and how they are handled by this system.
 So far we have been talking about the palettes and how we can handle them when dealing with backgrounds or the different sprites in the examples that we have been showing.

 In this chapter, we are going to show the different colors that the Mega Drive can handle, and how to store them in the different palettes available at hardware level.
-In addition, we are going to show how to perform different effects such as transparencies or highlight some color with respect to the background, thanks to the _HighLight_ and _Shadow_ colors.
+Also, we are going to show how to perform different effects such as transparencies or highlight some color with respect to the background, thanks to the _HighLight_ and _Shadow_ colors.

-Finally, we will see an example where we will handle the different effects, and in addition, we will see some advanced functions related to screen painting that will help us to add more effects.
+Finally, we will see an example where we will handle the different effects and in addition, we will see some advanced functions related to screen painting that will help us to add more effects.

 ## Sega Mega Drive Color